desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 SubspaceGroupAllowancePrefix | SubspaceID | GranterAddress | GroupID | -> Protobuf(GroupGrant)
 ```

 This structure allows granters to easily manage the group allowance inside a subspace by iterating over all allowances for the granters, which will be the most used query.
+In the other hand, grantees must know who the granter is when using the application, they can find their grant with O(N) time complexity, N is the number of granted groups by the granter.

 #### User grant